jmcdo29/nest-commander/apps/docs/src/pages/en/features/commander.md

 ```

 If you have many sub commands and nested directories for that, it may feel tough to import all of
 them.
-For this case, the static `regsiterWithSubCommands` method is available in all classes
+For this case, the static `registerWithSubCommands` method is available in all classes
 inheriting `CommandRunner` which returns a list of itself and all sub commands.
 This means you can
 write the setting like followed by example instead of the previous example.